buddhamagnet/cv/README.md

 Back at The Economist again, this time on a contract to build out a syndication platform to consolidate and centralise various approaches adopted in-house to syndicate content to a range of internal, retail, wholesale and aggregation clients.

-Techologies used: Typescript, AWS (Lambda, SNS, SQS, AWS CDK, Step Functions, CloudWatch Events).
+Techologies used: TypeScript with heavy functional flavour (mainly [Ramda](https://ramdajs.com/)), AWS (Lambda, SNS, SQS, AWS CDK, Step Functions, CloudWatch Events).

 ### OCT 2020 - JAN 2021: CONSULTANT ENGINEER - LUSH